-Condition to Determine/ Define Source of Information Means of Gathering Information Comments Identify barriers that prevent single adult parents from obtaining employment Contact tribal or community job center Phone calls and emails to obtain unemployment data and staff analysis of current barriers Interview community leaders to determine their perspectives.
+Condition to Determine/ Define Source of Information Means of Gathering Information Comments Identify barriers that prevent Native youth, ages 18-25 from obtaining employment Contact tribal or community job center and high school counselors Phone calls and emails to obtain unemployment data and staff analysis of current barriers Interview community leaders to determine their perspectives.
 Get data on barriers from other Native/ non-Native communities.